-WATCH: Traffic camera captures powerful Kansas storm - NewsBreak
+Watch: Traffic camera captures powerful Kansas storm - NewsBreak

-OVERLAND PARK, Kan. ( WDAF ) — A traffic camera in Overland Park, Kansas, captured wild video as storms passed through the area Tuesday.
+OVERLAND PARK, Kan. ( WDAF ) — A traffic camera in Overland Park captured wild video as storms passed through the area Tuesday.

-Moments into the video, which was released by police, a flash of lightning affects the traffic lights and rain and possibly hail begin to fall heavily.
+Moments into the video, which was released by police, a flash of lightning impacts traffic lights and rain begins to fall heavily.

-Powerful winds start pushing the water in one direction before abruptly switching directions, giving indications of a power weather event in the area.Sheriff: Missing 3-year-old slept in lawnmower bag
+Powerful winds start pushing the water in one direction before abruptly switching directions, indicating the storm’s power.Sheriff: Missing 3-year-old slept in lawnmower bag

-The National Weather Service is still investigating the storms and has not yet confirmed a tornado in the area.
+The National Weather Service is still investigating and has not yet confirmed a tornado in the area.

 Evergy was working to restore power to everyone.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.